Our Services

 Published on: 4/24/2026

-Red light therapy uses specific red and near-infrared wavelengths (600–900 nm) to boost cellular energy production, reduce joint inflammation, and improve mobility in cats with hip dysplasia when applied for 3–5 minutes per hip area 2–3 times weekly.
-Clinical trials report up to a 50 percent reduction in pain scores and enhanced activity within 4–6 weeks with minimal side effects.
+Red light therapy for cats with hip dysplasia uses red and near-infrared wavelengths (600–900 nm) to boost cellular energy, reduce joint inflammation, and improve mobility.
+Applied for 3–5 minutes per hip, 2–3 times weekly, clinical trials show up to a 50% reduction in pain scores and improved activity within 4–6 weeks, with minimal side effects.

-Several factors such as device wavelength, power density, treatment duration, and your cat’s overall health can affect outcomes.
-See below for the full protocols, safety precautions, and complementary care strategies to guide your next steps.
+Outcomes depend on device wavelength, power density, treatment duration, and your cat's overall health.
+Full protocols, safety precautions, and complementary care strategies are outlined below.

 Hip dysplasia isn't just a large-breed dog problem.
 Cats, especially senior or overweight felines, can develop hip joint issues that cause stiffness, soreness and difficulty jumping.
 Red light therapy for cats with hip dysplasia (often called RLT or photobiomodulation) offers a gentle, non-invasive way to ease discomfort and support joint health.